Adams County Housing Study 2024

 Wausau Metropolitan Area Regional Housing Assessment

-The North Central Wisconsin Regional Planning Commission is completing a regional housing assessment for the Town of Rib Mountain, Villages of Kronenwetter, Maine, Marathon City, Rothschild, and Weston, and Cities of Schofield and Wausau.
+The North Central Wisconsin Regional Planning Commission completed a regional housing assessment for the Town of Rib Mountain, Villages of Kronenwetter, Maine, Marathon City, Rothschild, and Weston, and Cities of Schofield and Wausau.
 This project uses Census data, real estate data, surveys, and interviews to find out what kinds of housing needs to be built in the region and what communities can do to help.
-Surveys and interviews will take place Fall 2022 and project completion is December 2022.
-This fact sheet summarizes the project’s findings as of Summer 2022.

 Housing Assessment Report – Regional Livability Plan